 10 Troubling Observations about the State of Fundraising Today

-The resiliency of fundraising teams has been tested over the past few years; thankfully, organizations were able to adapt despite tremendous uncertainty.
-However, based on data from the Blackbaud Fundraiser Performance Management™ Community, ten concerning trends have emerged from this time as well.
+The resiliency of fundraising teams has been tested over the past few years; thankfully, organizations have been able to adapt despite tremendous uncertainty.
+However, based on data from the Blackbaud Fundraiser Performance Management™ community, 10 concerning trends have emerged from this time as well.

-Your job is to understand how these challenges apply to your organization and ensure that you have a strategy to counter them.
+Your job is to understand how these challenges apply to your organization and to ensure you have a strategy to counter them.

-Donors are getting older and the time between identification and realization is getting longer.
+As the pool of major donors moves deeper into maturity, the time between identification and realization of major gift is getting longer.

-Wealthy constituents begin to emerge in their mid-30’s and giving tends to peak in the mid 60’s to mid-70’s which leaves a critical gap of space where money could be left on the table.
+Wealthy constituents begin to emerge in their mid-30s and giving tends to peak in the mid-60s to mid-70s, which leaves a critical gap when you could be leaving money on the table.